baynec2/conduitR/README.md

 Conduit is a scalable and modular workflow management system for metaproteomics data analysis, designed to seamlessly integrate with metagenomic data if avalible.
 Built using Snakemake, it provides a robust pipeline for processing Data Independent Acquisition (DIA) mass spectrometry data with particular emphasis on metaproteomics applications.

 ## Features

-Note this is currently a work in progress and all features are not yet avalible.
+*Note this is currently a work in progress and all features are not yet avalible.*

 - **Search Space Definition**: Choose the best way to define the search space for *your* experiment.
     - **User Defined Taxa**: Know what taxa are in your sample?
 Great!
 Just give Conduit the ncbi taxa ids, we will do the rest.

+    **Works in Progress:**
     - **User Definied Proteomes**: Know the specific proteome ids in your sample?
 Also amazing, we can work with those too.
     - **Reference Based Metagenomic**: Don't know what taxa are in your sample, but were able to get metagenomic sequencing data?
 No problem!
 We can use it to define the search space.
     - **MAGS**: Have metagenomic sequencing data, but reference based metagenomic data not complicated enough for you?
 No problem, we will make MAGs and use those to defne the search space.